-After choosing a venue, the next big decision brides need to make is what food to serve the guests.
-Back in the day, couples pretty much had two choice when it came to wedding food ideas: a sit-down dinner or a buffet.
-But nowadays, the decision is much bigger than figuring out a plated vs. buffet wedding — there's also family-style dinners, mini food stations, cocktail-style receptions and even food trucks to consider.
-To help you figure out the best serving style for your celebration, we've outlined each of these food options, along with the pros and cons for each.
+After choosing a venue, the next big decision you need to make is what food to serve the guests.
+Back in the day, couples pretty much had two choices when it came to wedding food ideas: a sit-down dinner or a buffet.
+But nowadays, the decision is much bigger than figuring out a plated vs. buffet wedding—there's also family-style dinners, mini food stations, cocktail-style receptions, and even food trucks to consider.
+To help you figure out the best serving style for your celebration, we've outlined each of these food options, along with the pros and cons of each.

 1. The Classic: A Plated, Sit-Down Dinner

 This traditional option is where guests are seated and served a formal dinner.
 Typically, guests are served three courses: appetizer, entrée, and dessert (sometimes a fourth course—an intermezzo or amuse-bouche—is added before the entrée).
 Caterers will usually give guests a choice of two (or three) entrées, which they select beforehand.
 Another option is to serve each guest two proteins, such as meat and fish, on one plate (sometimes called a "duet" plate).

 • Although you can bump the costs up tremendously by choosing expensive food, seated/plated is frequently less expensive than other options because the caterers know in advance how much of each entrée they need to prepare for the guests.
 Expect the caterer to require you to submit a complete list of dinner orders 14-30 days ahead of your event so they can plan.

 • Everyone at the table gets their food at the same time.

 • You can spread out activities (like dances and toasts) in between each course to keep guests engaged and maintain a nice energy throughout the meal service.